 You are tired from working all day and know you need to get dinner ready fast before leaving again to take one of the kids to an activity.
-You want to make the most of the little time you have together and have a real conversation.
+You want to make the most of the little time you have together and have a real conversation with your kids.

 You know you have only a few short years left with them at home, but some days you think that might not be all bad.
-Despite your best efforts to start a conversation, you only hear “yes,” “no,” or “fine.”
+Despite your best efforts to start a conversation and get to know your kids, you only hear “yes,” “no,” or “fine.”

 There is a better way.
-You can have amazing conversations with your kids if you learn to ask different questions.
+You can have amazing conversations with your kids and get to know their heart if you learn to ask different questions.
 Often, parents ask closed-ended questions that are easy to answer with one word.
-Try these open-ended questions for kids to get the conversation flowing at your house.
+Try these open-ended questions to get to know your kids and avoid a few of their eye rolls.

 Open-Ended Questions for Preschoolers